 UPDATE January 15, 2013

 Here are my teeth as of January 2013.
 You can see they have gotten much whiter.
-Other than a tooth I had problems with many years ago and am having rebuilt do to it dying years ago, I have not other issues with my teeth. yay!
+Other than a tooth I had problems with as a teen and am having rebuilt do to it dying years ago, I have not other issues with my teeth. yay!